-Turn the Tx Status Word switch S4 position 4 ON (1) for to invert the operation of the Select 1 and Select 2 relays.
+Turn the Tx Status Word switch S4 position 4 ON (1) to invert the operation of the Select 1 and Select 2 relays.
 With this switch ON (1) the "A" LED on the transmitter activates Select relay 1 and the "B" LED activates Select relay 2.

-7-11.15.
+7-11.14.
 Tx Status Word S4-7.
-(By Pass Status Settings).
+(Bypass Status Settings).
 Normally OFF.

-Definition: This is used for 5 Speed configurations or to accommodate custom crane relay configurations when you wish to keep the custom crane relay configuration programming in the transmitter for transmitter compatibility with older systems.
-(Disabling and by passing receiver Tx Status switches S3-5 through -8).
+Definition: This accommodates custom crane relay configurations when you wish to keep the custom crane relay configuration programming in the transmitter for transmitter compatibility with older systems (disabling and bypassing receiver Tx Status switches S3-5 through -8).

-Turn Tx Status Word switch S4 position 7 ON (1) for 5-Speed applications or for older transmitters to generate crane configurations on this receiver as it does on the older 10K system.
+Turn Tx Status Word switch S4 position 7 ON (1) and transmitter will generate the same crane configuration on this receiver as it does on the other crane.
 Refer to the older receiver manual custom crane configuration and look up the same crane configuration in this manual Section 6 - Wiring to determine the appropriate relay output in this receiver.

-7-11.16.
+7-11.15.
 Tx Status Word S4-8.
 (User Configured).
 Normally OFF.

 Definition: This is advanced programming that allows, through the PDA, custom output mapping of the relay closing per transmitter button activation.
 This is to be used only when the predefined custom crane configurations do not meet the requirements.
-If not familiar with this type of programming it might recommended that you contact your Telemotive representative.
+If not familiar with this type of programming it is recommended that you contact your Telemotive representative.